Fractional CFO · Nonprofit Sector

 Every engagement starts with a conversation, not a proposal.
 I want to understand what you're actually dealing with before we talk about what to do about it.

-If there's a fit, we define the engagement together — what we'll work on, how often we'll connect, and what a useful outcome looks like.
-Simple and clear.
+We talk for 30 minutes.
+No agenda, no pitch.
+You describe where things stand — I tell you honestly what I see.
+If there's a fit, we define the engagement together: what we'll work on, how often we'll connect, and what a useful outcome looks like.

 I work alongside your leadership team — in the numbers, in the room, and at the table when it matters.
 You work directly with me, not a junior associate.